Features

 - NOAA weather, tides, currents, and forecasts

-- Fish passage, stocking, smolt, return, and field reports separated from conditions and weather
+- Fish passage, stocking, smolt, returns, creel counts, and field reports separated from conditions and weather

 Journal

-Log catches, slow days, observations, water notes, hazards, and photos.
-The app saves the conditions from that day so your own patterns are easier to see later.
+Log catches, skunked trips, scouting trips, tips from other anglers, observations, water notes, access notes, hazards, and photos.
+The app saves the conditions from that time and place so your own patterns are easier to see later.

 - Activity timeline with entries, photos, and condition snapshots

-- Conditions, weather, tide, and reports saved with the entry
+- Conditions, weather, tide, reports, and source freshness saved with the entry where available

-- Private field history built around your own trips
+- Private fishing history built around your own trips

 Map